sdhash/sdhash/sdhash-gpu/readme.txt

 For Linux, you wil need to have the CUDA toolkit installed, and build the program using the included Makefile.

+Updated status October 11 2013:

+Major, major reduction speedup due to new approach to warp allocation.
+Also gained a speedup in the application of the cutoff.
+Speeds reduced by as much as 12 seconds on a 28 second query.

 Updated status April 5 2013:

 Comparisons with sped-up reductions, command line arguments,